 We understand that a company’s approach to ESG factors may result in not only downside risks or upside opportunities but may also impact the wider community and the environment.

 We fully integrate responsible investment into the investment process, by considering ESG factors within the same framework that all investment risks and opportunities (operational, financial and valuational) are considered.
 Hence, integration of ESG factors in each investment case is best achieved by the investment team and not by a siloed ESG team.

 In each prospective investment we look for acceptable standards of both corporate behaviour and disclosure, and a pathway to continual, sustainable improvement.
 In instances where we believe a company demonstrates wilful disregard for ESG principles and no credible plans to improve, we may choose to avoid or divest.

-Antipodes combines quantitative ESG benchmarking with a pragmatic, case by case qualitative approach to assessing individual corporate ESG performance.
+We combine quantitative benchmarking with a pragmatic, case by case qualitative approach to assessing individual corporate ESG performance.

-In a quantitative sense, we integrate ESG ranks into the investment process (screens, stock and industry research notes and portfolio scores).
-This includes company-level measurements of greenhouse gas (GHG) emissions to understand and benchmark our portfolio’s carbon intensity.
+In a quantitative sense, ESG inputs and ranks are fully integrated into the investment process via screens, research notes and portfolio scores.
+This includes company-level measurements of greenhouse gas emissions to understand and benchmark the carbon intensity of our portfolios.